February 15, 2026

 Average CEOs pass these relationships off to others (or ignore them altogether).
 Top CEOs prioritize these stakeholders and understand that strong relationships increase the probability of their long-term success.

 They also realize that each stakeholder is involved with the company for different reasons and requires unique levels of communication, information, motivation, and reassurance to stay on track.
-They proactively design touchpoints with each to keep things on a high note.
+They proactively design touch points with each to keep things on a high note.

 My CEO self-care formula isn’t rocket science, but it is effective:

-The small habits, done consistently, will keep you in peak form.
+The small things, done consistently, will keep you in peak form.
 Do I break these sometimes?
 Yes, of course.
 We are all human.
 The key is calibrating back to center when you start to slide.

 Think of your energy as a gas tank.
 If you go full speed without breaks you’ll stall out.
+Most people will tell you to take more time off, but that’s not realistic, or even desirable, for most founders and CEOs.
+To be honest, I found that my energy depleted faster from things like:

 Start with clarity.
 Build a reliable rhythm.
 Maintain high standards.
 Assemble the right team.
 Optimize resources.
 Manage relationships.
 Take care of yourself.